 How often should my well system be tested?

-Your home’s well system should be tested annually for the presence of bacteria and other contaminants to ensure the health and safety of your water supply.
+The National Ground Water Association (NGWA) recommends our home’s well system should be tested annually for the presence of bacteria, nitrates and other contaminants to ensure the health and safety of your water supply.
 You should also check for any mechanical issues during these tests as well to ensure the system is functioning properly.